ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 expressions satisfy the criteria for erasure specified above.
 The resulting sentence after preprocessing is:
 ::
-   her bp at      on      from her                     heart was 110/70.
+   her bp at      on     from her                    heart was110/70.

 This is the text that the value extractor uses for subsequent stages.
 Observe that the erasure process preserves character offsets.